andy-spigot/challenges/README.md

 The Bukkit/Spigot plugin that lets you configure over 400 different challenges for your players to complete!

+If you've been directed here from spigot, continue reading.

 ## Your configuration files are incompatible with this version of Challenges!

 If you're receiving this message when you enable Challenges on your server, you have a couple of options.